folio-org/folio-org.github.io/_faqs/how-to-which-module-which-interface-endpoint.md

 Developers could wade through that, making an educated guess.
 (There are tickets in the Issue tracker to improve that aspect of the API documentation, but not happening yet.)

-## ModuleDescriptors
+## Registry of ModuleDescriptors

+Use the FOLIO Registry to search for modules that provide or require certain interfaces.

+This is particularly useful for developers who are about to make breaking changes, to determine which modules they are going to affect.

+The API documentation for Okapi [explains](https://s3.amazonaws.com/foliodocs/api/okapi/p/okapi.html#proxy_modules_get) the query parameters.

+Registry queries such as the following will assist investigation ...

+### Interfaces provided by module

-Or developers could confirm that a certain [back-end module](/source-code/map/#backend-mod) provides a certain interface which handles a set of endpoints.
+Confirm that a certain [back-end module](/source-code/map/#backend-mod) implements a certain interface which handles a set of endpoints.
 Obtain its ModuleDescriptor from the registry and extract the "provides" section.
 For example: